LibreShark/sharkdumps/pc-gameshark-v1.1.md

 ***⚠️ This version REQUIRES a DB-25 parallel port copy-protection dongle!***

+## Copy protection dongle

-Authentic copy protection dongles are hard to find these days, so @RWeick has created an open source clone that anyone can make:
+Authentic Datel parallel port dongles are hard to find these days, so @RWeick has created an open source clone that anyone can make:

 <p>
   <a href="https://github.com/RWeick/PC-Gameshark-Dongle">